jeromekelleher/msprime-model-errors/README.md

 If you have copied incorrect code, you have two basic options to fix it:

-### Fix your model code

-The problem with the OOA model is that migration is allowed between two ancestral populations until the indefinite past, when we should only have a single ancestral population.
-The solution is to add `MigrationRateChange` events to ensure that this erroneous migration isn't happening.

-**TODO** provide a link to the corrected version in the msprime repo.

 ### Use stdpopsim

 Defining demographic models is hard and error-prone.
 In an attempt to